che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 The third, **buildah-dev** is needed to run Kubernetes tooloing extension as a remote plugin and to build sidecar docker image for Eclipse Che Kubernetes plugin.
 It should be emphasized that the target directory with build images is not persisted, will be lost after restarting the workspace.
 You need to push your images to [docker.io](docker.io) or [quay.io](quay.io) before leaving the workspace.

-After startup and finishing cloning of projects, your will have
+After startup, your workspace will have the followind projects:
 - che-sidecar-kubernetes-tooling
 - che-theia
 - vscode-kubernetes-tools

 ## Contribute to VS Code Kubernetes tooling extension

 The VS Code [Kubernetes tooling extension](https://github.com/Azure/vscode-kubernetes-tools) will be cloned to your workspace in `vscode-kubernetes-tools` directory.
-You can easily create branch, code, commit and push your changes using using Che-Theia editor.
+You can easily create branches, code, commit and push your changes using Che-Theia editor.

 To create branch, commit and push your changes use Source Control view of Che-Theia or command line git by opening a terminal in `theia-ide` or `che-dev` container.

-Tu build and run the extension you can use set of predefined commands.
+Tu build and run the extension you can use a set of predefined commands.

 ### Install node dependencies

-To install node dependencies for `vscode-kubernetes-tools`, click `'1.1 Kubernetes Plugin :: Install dependencies'` command in `MY WORKSPACE` view which on the right.
+To install node dependencies for `vscode-kubernetes-tools`, click `'1.1 Kubernetes Plugin :: Install dependencies'` command in `MY WORKSPACE` view which is on the right.
 It will run `npm install` command in `/projects/vscode-kubernetes-tools` directory iside `che-dev` container.

 [che-dev]
 ```